Poincar{\'e} series and linking of Legendrian knots: and linking numbers

 \end{lemm}

-\begin{rema} B.~Chantraine explained to us that the linking between $S_{c_1}^*X$ and $S_{c_2}^*X$ was equal to the inverse of the Euler characteristic and the Morse theoretic proof given below was shown to us by J.Y.~Welschinger. \end{rema} In order to prove this Lemma, we begin with the following observation:
+\begin{rema}Chantraine explained to us that the linking between $S_{c_1}^*X$ and $S_{c_2}^*X$ was equal to the inverse of the Euler characteristic and the Morse theoretic proof given in this paragraph was shown to us by Welschinger.

-\begin{lemm} Let $Y$ be a smooth vector field on $X$ which has finitely many zeroes.
-Suppose that all its zeroes are real hyperbolic.
-Set